alex-bellon/cybersecurity-resources/burp-suite.md

 Control what you're looking at.
 You can add specific domains or keywords.
 You can add things from this menu or right click to add things from the Site Map tab.

 ## Proxy Tab

+### HTTP History Tab
+Shows requests and responses.
+It will show extra info in the `Params` tab, and the headers in the `Headers` tab.

+## Spider Tab
+Will automatically try to fill out information in the site map tab.
+It will try to explore and enumerate every link and subdomain from the given website to try to fill out an entire site map.

+## Sequencer Tab
+Test the entropy of cookies, session tokens, and CSRF tokens.

+## Intruder Tab
+A way to automate injections and form automation.
+You can specify payloads for BurpSuite to go through and try.
+The Community Edition of BurpSuite does not include any payloads automatically.

+- Attack types: Sniper, Battering Ram, Pitchfork, Cluster Bomb.
+- Allows you to fuxx parameters/paths
+- Brute force passwords
+- Content discovery